Jon-Goodwin/weeklyCalendar/README.md

 # weeklyCalendar
- Create the weekly calendar for XMA from given bbg calendar
+ Create the weekly calendar from bbg eco calendar